affiliate disclosure

 Caching is the core function of both plugins and one of the features you have probably been looking for in caching plugins like WP Rocket vs NitroPack.

-In this section, I will look at how both plugins handle cache out of the box without additional settings.
+In this section, I will look at how both plugins handle caching out of the box, without any additional settings.

 WP Rocket